SuzanoVini/Design-Portiifolio/README.md

-# Design-Portiifolio 🎨
+# Art/Design - Portiifolio 🎨
-## This repository contains some of the designs i made and the .psd and .ai files are all available to download so that it can be seen how the designs were made.
+## This repository contains some of the artworks I made withs its descriptions, and the .psd and .ai files are all available to download so that it can be seen how the designs were made.
 Hope you enjoy!

 ## *Cartoon me*
 ![Cartoon me](https://github.com/SuzanoVini/Design-Portiifolio/blob/main/Cartoon%20Me.png)